State of Washington Classified Job Specification

 Desirable Qualifications

-A Bachelor’s degree involving major study in bacteriology, microbiology, food science, food technology, biochemistry, dairy science, or a natural science in a closely allied field.
+A Bachelor's degree involving major study in business, microbiology, food science, food technology, biochemistry, dairy science, environmental health or a degree in a closely allied field.

 AND

-- Two years of equivalent public health regulatory-related experience or
+Two years of equivalent public health regulatory-related experience or food manufacturing experience.

 Class Specification History